LmaA-aD/AdKats/README.md

 </ul>
 <h3>A11.
 Banning Settings:</h3>
 <ul>
   By default, banning is by GUID only, this is sufficient in most cases.
-Can only choose name or GUID if not using AdKats Ban Enforcer.<br/>
+If not using AdKats Ban Enforcer, bans are always done by EA GUID. <br/>
   <li><b>'Use AdKats Ban Enforcer'</b> - Whether to use the internal AdKats Ban Enforcer.
 Details Noted Above.</li>
   <li><b>'Ban By Name'</b> - Whether to use a player's name to ban them.
 (Insecure, players can change their names)</li>
   <li><b>'Ban By GUID'</b> - Whether to use a player's EA GUID to ban them.
 (Secure, players cannot change their GUIDs)</li>